React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 Android is a native Android app project that runs and builds our Flutter project;

-ios is xcode is the iOS project that is used when building the Flutter iOS app;
+ios is xcode is the iOS project that is used when creating the Flutter iOS app;

 lib is the main folder where the code of your Flutter application is stored;